paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/How not to run an AB test.md

 	- Because might be tempted to take action *once we see significant results* and if that becomes insignificant later we wouldn't have known
 - So the key is to determine a sample size *before the experiement*
 	- One rule of thumb is $N=16*\frac{\sigma^2}{\delta^2}$ where $\delta$ is the minimum effect you want to observe
 - For Bayesian A/B testing, this is less of a problem compared to the frequentist approach.
-But not completely fool-proof -> [[Is Bayesian AB testing immune to peeking?]]
+But not completely fool-proof -> [[Is Bayesian AB testing immune to peeking]]